 You’ll also be able to track each student’s progression trajectory as well as differentiate fast learning students from those that are slow learners.
-For those regions that rely on the Competency-Based Curriculum (CBC), having the right knowledge of your learners will allow you to identify individual abilities of your students which is very important during their developmental stages.
+For those regions that rely on the Competency-Based Curriculum (CBC), having the right knowledge of your learners will allow you to identify the individual abilities of your students which is very important during their developmental stages.

 Another feature that makes up a quality teacher is enthusiasm or rather a great love for teaching.
 As a teacher myself, one of the factors that make me stand out as a quality teacher is my passion and desire to teach.

 With a quest to renew myself, I often find myself learning new strategies that make me quite dynamic in handling students in various teaching environments.
-This strategy also helps teachers to inspire their students in various ways as well as know how to prepare various course materials when teaching complex subjects.
+This strategy also helps teachers to inspire their students in various ways as well as know-how to prepare various course materials when teaching complex subjects.

 For those teachers who incorporate various technologies in their lessons (for simplicity purposes), having the passion to teach allows you to learn new teaching strategies that make you more confident and resourceful to your students.